What's Coming to Netflix in May 2020 - What's on Netflix

 - Jarhead (2005) – The first (and the best) Jarhead movie that’s a military thriller starring Jake Gyllenhaal and Jamie Foxx and directed by Sam Mendes.

-- Jarhead 2: Field of Fire (2013) – War action-drama follow-up by with fewer stars and less budget.
+- Jarhead 2: Field of Fire (2013) – War action-drama follow-up, with fewer stars and less budget.

 - Jarhead 3: The Siege (2016) – See above.

-- Madagascar: Escape 2 Africa (2008) – The second Dreamworks title where the animals crash land on a remote African nature reserve.
+- Madagascar: Escape 2 Africa (2008) – The second Dreamworks title where zoo creatures crash land on a remote African nature reserve.

 - Masha and the Bear (Season 4) – More kids animated adventures with Masha and the Bear.